Who we are

 We will update this page at the start of every month and are working hard to try and reduce waiting times.
 Thank you for your continued patience.

 We understand that some people waiting for our service may be struggling with their mental health.
 If you think you are at risk of seriously harming yourself, please speak to your GP who can help you get the right sort of support.

-You can contact Samaritans for support at https://www.samaritans.org/?nation=scotland or by phoning 116 123 any time of day, any day of the year.
+For more support you can contact Samaritans by phoning 116 123 any time of day, any day of the year, or online.

 Breathing Space is another great resource that offers free, confidential phone services for anyone in Scotland experiencing low mood, depression or anxiety.
-You can phone on 0800 83 85 87 from 6pm-2am on weekdays or 24 hours at the weekends.
-More information can be found at https://breathingspace.scot/ .
-For young people, Childline offers support via the phone on 0800 1111 or online at https://www.childline.org.uk/.
+You can phone on 0800 83 85 87 from 6pm-2am on weekdays, or 24 hours at the weekends.

 Information on Travel Expenses for Surgery